ve6vh/piwxrx/README.md

 file and it is ready to go.
 As of revision 4.4.1, more than one instance can be run on the same machine, consult the documentation for more details.
 It is intended to be installed in /etc/PiWxRx.

+A problem was encountered with an incompatibility when using JDK11, in the email mode due to libraries that had been deprecated.
+This problem has been rectified by using a different JAR file, PiWxRx86_JDK11.tar.gz.
+Installation is the same as the original.

 There are two files used to run it, runpiwx and runpiwx.stdout.
 The former writes any errors to a file called NOAA.log, inclding a decoded messages in the 'dump' mode.
 The latter will write everything to the console, and is useful in setup and debugging.